 For any architecture practice, its studio is both a workplace and a calling card – embodying its design principles, and reflecting its creative culture to inspire both staff and clients.

-Completed in 2017, the PTW studio in Aurora Place was designed through a series of staff workshops.
+Completed in 2017 and shortlisted in the 2018 Australian Interior Design Awards, along with an honourable mention in the 2018 International Design Awards, the PTW studio in Aurora Place was designed through a series of staff workshops.
 Its ‘kit of parts’ fit-out offers diverse work settings and spaces that enable both collaborative and individual work throughout the 1200-square-metre studio.
 It also continues a tradition of workspace innovation that pre-dates the current building.

 Aurora Place stands on the site of the former State Office Block, designed by (the late) Ken Woolley, NSW Government Architect’s Office.
 Completed in 1967, the State Office Block was briefly Sydney’s tallest tower, and was one of the city’s earliest examples of ‘modern’ office design.
 It was demolished in 1997, and its replacement was completed by 2000, designed by international practice Renzo Piano Building Workshop, with locals Innovarchi Architects and Lend Lease Design Group.